 Day 15: We’ll fly this morning to Jayapura back in West Papua, and later explore the grasslands and the northern shore of picturesque Lake Sentani, where we’ll look for Fawn-breasted Bowerbird and Grand and Hooded Munias.
 We may also find Brown Quail, Buff-banded Rail, and Rufous-tailed Bush-hen on the roadsides, while Dusky Moorhen and Comb-crested Jacana can be seen on the lake shores.
 Channel-billed Cuckoo, Rainbow Bee-eater, Dollarbird, Pacific Swallow, Tree Martin, White-bellied Cuckooshrike and White-breasted Woodswallow can often be seen flying around while Pied Bush-chat, Papuan Grassbird, Golden-headed Cisticola, White-shouldered Fairy-wren, Scrub Honeyeater, and Chestnut-breasted Munia have made the grasslands their home.
 Night in Sentani.

 Day 16: This morning we’ll return to Jayapura for our flight to Wamena, the largest town in the Baliem Valley in the central highlands of Papua.
-From here we’ll travel by four-wheel-drive vehicles into the Baliem Valley at the base of the Snow Mountains.
-Travelling along winding roads we’ll stop frequently to search the impressive lush forest for the many unique and special birds that inhabit this remote corner of the world.
-Arriving at our destination amongst the sumptuous rolling grasslands dotted with copses of high-altitude forests that surround Lake Habbema, we’ll make ourselves at home in our comfortable campsite before commencing our explorations.
-Night at Lake Habbema.
+Upon arrival we’ll check into our hotel, then proceed by four-wheel-drive vehicles into the Baliem Valley at the base of the Snow Mountains.
+Traveling along winding roads, we’ll stop frequently to search the impressive forest for the many unique and special birds that inhabit this remote corner of the world.
+Later in the evening we’ll return to Wamena, our base for the next five nights.
+Night in Wamena.

-Days 17-19: Against the backdrop of the Mount Trikora, one of the highest mountains in the region, we’ll spend the next three days birding the high-altitude grasslands surrounding Lake Habbema.
+Days 17-20: Against the backdrop of Mount Trikora - at more than 15,000 feet elevation, one of the highest mountains in the region - we’ll spend the next three days birding the gorgeous high-altitude grasslands surrounding Lake Habbema.
 One of our most-hoped-for targets will be the remarkable MacGregor’s Honeyeater, formerly thought to be a bird-of-paradise.
-The huge Snow Mountain Quail can often be flushed from the grasslands as we walk in search of Snow Mountain Munia, Mountain Firetail and Alpine Pipit.
-As we bird on foot, or by car, we may encounter both Sooty and Short-bearded Melidectes, Orange-cheeked Honeyeaters, and Lorentz’s Whistlers in the alpine brush.
-The scarce high-altitude dwelling Salvadori’s Teal can be found on the lake shore and, at dusk, we’ll be on the lookout for displaying New Guinea Woodcock and maybe perhaps even the rare Archbold’s Nightjar.
+The huge Snow Mountain Quail can often be flushed from the grasslands, as we walk in search of Snow Mountain Munia, Mountain Firetail, and Alpine Pipit.
+As we bird on foot or by car, we may encounter both Sooty and Short-bearded Melidectes, Orange-cheeked Honeyeaters, and Lorentz’s Whistlers in the alpine brush.
+The scarce, high-altitude Salvadori’s Teal can be found on the lakeshore, and at dusk we’ll be on the lookout for displaying New Guinea Woodcock and perhaps even the rare Archbold’s Nightjar.

-We’ll take the vehicles down to lower altitudes where we’ll search for New Guinea Logrunner, Lesser Melampitta and Lesser Ground Robin.
-As we descend, we’ll notice marked changes in the avifauna, and lower down the road we may find such beauties as Splendid Astrapia, Brown Sicklebill, Black Sittella, Loria’s Bird-of-Paradise, Garnet Robin, Crested Berrypecker, Rufous-naped Bellbird, Papuan Treecreeper, Rufous-throated Bronze Cuckoo, Brehm’s Tiger Parrot, Mountain Mouse-Warbler, Black-breasted Boatbills.
-Nights near Lake Habbema.
+We’ll also take the vehicles down to lower altitudes to search for a whole set of different birds including New Guinea Logrunner, Lesser Melampitta, and Lesser Ground Robin.
+As we descend, we’ll notice marked changes in the avifauna, so even lower down the road we may find such beauties as Splendid Astrapia, Brown Sicklebill, Black Sittella, Loria’s Bird-of-Paradise, Garnet Robin, Crested Berrypecker, Rufous-naped Bellbird, Papuan Treecreeper, Rufous-throated Bronze Cuckoo, Brehm’s Tiger Parrot, Mountain Mouse-Warbler, Black-breasted Boatbills, and many more.
+Nights in Wamena.

-Day 21: On arrival in Jayapura we’ll transfer to Nimbokrang on the north coast of West Papua at the base of the Cyclops Mountains.
-This is a great area for lowland birding and several species of bird-of-paradise occur here including Pale-billed Sicklebill and Lesser Bird-of-Paradise.
+Day 21: This morning we’ll take an early flight to Jayapura then transfer to Nimbokrang on the north coast of West Papua at the base of the Cyclops Mountains.
+This is a great area for lowland birding and several species of bird-of-paradise occur here, including Pale-billed Sicklebill and Lesser Bird-of-Paradise.
 Other possibilities include another chance to see the improbable Twelve-wired Bird-of-Paradise.
 Night in Nimbokrang.

 Days 22-23: We’ll bird along the famous ‘Jalan Korea’, a now unused logging track that provides access to excellent forest that is home to a number of localised species such as Western Black-capped Lory, Lowland Peltops, Buff-faced Pygmy Parrot, White-eared Catbird, Brown-headed Crow, Jobi Manucode and, with special effort and good luck, Shovel-billed Kingfisher.
 For species such as Northern Cassowary and Brown-collared Brush-turkey we’ll take side trips off the road on trails into the swamp forest.
 On a different road in the foothills south of Nimbokrang, an entirely different set of birds can be found including Zoe Imperial Pigeon, Salvadori’s Fig-Parrot, Yellow-bellied Longbill, Green-backed Gerygone, and Golden Myna, while Papuan Nightjar can often be seen from the road at dusk.
 Further along the road, as we drop down into a valley, we have a chance to find Victoria-crowned Pigeon as well as Blue Jewel-babbler and Hooded Monarch.
 Nearby there are known sites for King Bird-of-Paradise and, with luck, maybe even Vulturine Parrot, which is every bit as impressive as its name suggests.
 Nights in Nimbokrang.